paulozip/arauto/README.md

 **If you want to collaborate with this project**, all you need to do is fork this repository, make new additions and modifications, and open a PR.
 I will validate it ASAP.

+# Get updated
+New features will be added to Arauto.
+If you want to know when a new version arrives, please, **[subscribe to Arauto’s newsletter to get informed about new things](https://6f9c43ce.sibforms.com/serve/MUIEAI8Dq-U5iguZoH4tTXCgd1XsWZ2kDTwXG61HzqOe1smcmeFu1AKhca2lt0WmMOTwn3lGTx9zN1pk-0eo795pAFuq4eWzfH7edyG4Tk6tUsSq6vAwQdYlowk0MDXBSoDKIdsnzjRs_H_i8sjz2rRJDmtjRIW_xUmkUh03sW4qvUf7iaP1sMAlu1fAZ4XkZOi7I6562dzbkFn8)**.
+We will NOT send spams or share your email.
+Only content related to Arauto will be sent.

 # A big thank you
 This project would not be possible without [Streamlit](https://github.com/streamlit/streamlit): an awesome tool to build ML tools.
 Please refer to their Github repository to know further, or you can also [check their blog post](https://towardsdatascience.com/coding-ml-tools-like-you-code-ml-models-ddba3357eace)